kbase/collections/docs/genome_to_collection.md

 This guide outlines the process of creating and activating a new collection from KBase narrative with Genome workspace objects.

+Note that for all commands you can run `--help` to get more information about the various CLI options.

 ## Step 1: NERSC Account Setup
 The commands provided in this document are intended for execution within the terminals of [NERSC Perlmutter](https://docs.nersc.gov/systems/perlmutter/).